theinthankhaing/Implementation-of-Speech-Recognition-System-for-Security-Purposes/README.md

 * Implemented Speaker Dependent Isolated Word Speech Recognition based Securtiy System using MATLAB and Arduino UNO
 * Recorded  6 words  with different syllables
 * Preprocessed these words using combination of zero-crossing rate (ZCR) and Energy Calculation
-* Extracted features using MFCC (Mel-Frequency Cepstral Coefficients)
+* Extracted features using Mel-Frequency Cepstral Coefficients (MFCC)
 * Performed recognition using Vector Quantization (VQ) and Dynamic Time Warping (DTW)
 * Built a prototype of house and  attached the door, which is automated by using ARDUINO controlling servo motor
 * Sent the recognized output from MATLAB to ARDUINO using Bluetooth and  ARDUINO performed open and close of the door based on the recognition ouput